What to See on the Short Inca Trail?

 Wiñaywayna ruins on the Inca Trail

-Monkey steps
+Monkey Steps

-Monkey Steps/ Gringo killer steps, whatever you choose to call them, they always stay true to the name.
-The name refers to these narrow steps found just before arriving at the Sun Gate and getting your first breath taking view of Majestic Inca City of Machu Picchu.
-There is only one way to get through this section, drop your inhibitions, get on all fours, and climb up like a monkey on its best day.
+The Monkey Steps, also known as the Gringo killer steps, refers to these narrow steps found just before arriving at the Sun Gate.
+There is only one way to get through this section.
+Get on all fours, and climb up like a monkey.
 It’s the safest, easiest and quickest way to get to your end goal.
-This section is very short but super steep, it has left a few gringos completely out of breath.
-Gringo is a term of endearment used for foreign travelers in most Latin countries.

-Sun Gate
+The Sun Gate

 Sun Gate on the Inca Trail